edubkendo/atom-racer/README.md

 ## Installation

+1. Ensure you have the Atom package [language-rust](https://atom.io/packages/language-rust) installed and active.
-1. Ensure you have [Racer](https://github.com/phildawes/racer) properly installed.
+2. Ensure you have [Racer](https://github.com/phildawes/racer) properly installed.
-2. Ensure you have a copy of the [rustc source code](http://www.rust-lang.org/install.html) extracted on your disk.
+3. Ensure you have a copy of the [rustc source code](http://www.rust-lang.org/install.html) extracted on your disk.
-3. Install this package via Atom's package manager:
+4. Install this package via Atom's package manager:
  * go to `Preferences > Packages`, search for `racer`, and install it
  * **OR** use the command line `apm install racer`).